quibbble/go-boardgame/README.md

 ## Examples

-A simple [Tic-Tac-Toe](https://github.com/quibbble/go-boardgame/tree/main/examples/tictactoe) example which implements go-boardgame can be found in the [examples](https://github.com/quibbble/go-boardgame/tree/main/examples) directory.
+[Tic-Tac-Toe](https://github.com/quibbble/go-boardgame/tree/main/examples/tictactoe) provides a simple example implementation of this package.

 Below are a few more complex examples of games implemented with this package as well: